uhuruos/CloverOS/FAQ.md

 None, it comes with twm and a `~/.bash_profile` that can select/install a DE for you:

 ![bash profile](https://i.imgur.com/YD4IPRf.png)

+## Installing a DE
+First, connect to wifi using wpa_gui ('wifi' in twm)

+Kill X and relog.
+After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

 ## How many users does CloverOS have?
 This is the only data I record: